 Tahbaz and eight of his PWHF colleagues were arrested in January 2018.
 They had been using camera traps to monitor endangered species, including the Persian leopard and Asiatic cheetah.
 Iran’s Islamic Revolutionary Guard Corps (IRGC) said the environmentalists were committing espionage by photographing Iranian military installations.

 Tehran Prosecutor Abbas Jafari Dolatabadi stated that the detainees had worked for the CIA and the Mossad for the purpose of “infiltrating the scientific community, and collecting information from the country’s sensitive and vital centers, including missile bases.”
-However, an Iranian opposition-run news website, Kalame, claimed that the environmentalists were seized because they “had resisted the IRGC’s excessive demands to encroach on environmentally protected regions for the installation of missile sites.”
+However, an Iranian opposition-run news website, Kalame, claimed the environmentalists were seized because they “had resisted the IRGC’s excessive demands to encroach on environmentally protected regions for the installation of missile sites.”

 Treatment in Prison